-• The northern portion of the Deferred Urban Zone is designated for further investigation to accommodate future residential growth.
+The northern portion of the Deferred Urban Zone is considered appropriate for further investigation to accommodate future residential growth.

-- The land where the Strategic Employment Zone abuts the Deferred Urban Zone is designated for an extension of the Industrial area to accommodate additional capacity whilst offering opportunity to enhance the interface with existing/future residential areas. - The southern portion of the area is designated for nature-based and low-impact tourism, with the possible inclusion of a 'cultural hub'. - The residential and tourism components of the area should allow for direct links to Long Beach. - Well established and relevant native vegetation in the locality is to be assessed, considered and protected where necessary.
+- The land where the Strategic Employment Zone abuts the Deferred Urban Zone is to be considered for an extension of the Industrial area to accommodate additional capacity whilst offering opportunity to enhance the interface with existing/future residential areas. - The southern portion of the area is to be designated for nature-based and low-impact tourism, with the possible inclusion of a 'cultural hub'. - The residential and tourism components of the area should allow for direct links to Long Beach. - Well established and relevant native vegetation in the locality is to be assessed, considered and protected where necessary.
 Areas of sparse or low value vegetation are to be considered for development purposes.